 Brief Personal Essays

 You are required to submit four original brief personal essays, with each essay answering a specific question related to the Faculty’s mission and values.
 The Faculty of Medicine’s mission statement embodies social responsibility, and the Faculty’s values are reflective of this responsibility.
 Each brief personal essay must be 250 words or less.
+(This word count does not include titles, references or verifiers, if you choose to include these.)
 We evaluate brief personal essays independently of all other materials submitted within your application.

 The four questions for the 2018-2019 cycle are: